DavidSouther/aws-doc-sdk-examples/rust_dev_preview/README.md

   - `info` will show all common output for the program.
   - `{crate_name}=debug` will show some useful per-action details.
   - `aws_smithy_http_tower::dispatch=trace` will print the full HTTP request of every call to an AWS SDK.
-  - `aws_smithy_http::middleware=trace` will print the full HTTP response of ever call to an AWS SDK.
+  - `aws_smithy_http::middleware=trace` will print the full HTTP response of every call to an AWS SDK.

-The AWS SDK for Rust uses Environment Variables to configure some of its behavior.
+The AWS SDK for Rust uses environment variables to configure some of its behavior.
 These variables are documented in the [AWS SDK for Rust Developer Guide](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/environment-variables.html).
 Some common and useful variables are described here for easy reference.